skeletalknight/AlphaFold3-GUI/README.md

 </p>

 <p align="center">
     <em>AFusion</em> is a user-friendly graphical interface designed to simplify the process of AlphaFold 3 installation and predictions, making it accessible to users who prefer a GUI over command-line interactions.
-Now with console output and an API for batch predictions!
 </p>

 **[Demo site](https://af3gui.streamlit.app/) (generate input JSON files ONLY)**